 Circular Leadership

-For now, we think of circular leadership as the ways in which we work alone and together to serve justice.
-Justice is a practice of finding balance between individual rights & responsibilities; and collective rights & responsibilities.
-It encompasses 4 topics: action, credit, ownership, and pay.
+We think of circular leadership as the ways in which we work alone and together in systems to serve justice.
+Justice asks us to find balance between individual and collective rights & responsibilities.

 Action